From cot to bed

 - Keep the bed or mattress on the floor away from walls to reduce suffocation risk.

-- Keep pillows out of the bed for children under two years – pillows are a suffocation risk for young children.
+- Keep pillows out of the bed for children under 2 years – pillows are a suffocation risk for young children.
 If your child uses a pillow, choose one that keeps your child’s head and neck in line with their back (probably 5-6 cm in height).

 - If you choose a single bed, use bed rails to stop your child falling out of bed.